 Life insurance premium costs can vary wildly when looking at the total amount paid over a person’s lifetime.
-While life insurance policies can be an excellent way to prepare for one of the most financially-devastating situations possible, knowing the factors that can influence your premium rates will potentially help you avoid heavy expenses.
+Life insurance policies can be an excellent way to prepare for one of the most financially-devastating situations possible.
+Knowing the factors that can influence your premium rates will potentially help you avoid heavy expenses.

-Running an insurance company is not too different from bookmakers who make a living by taking bets on sporting events like horse racing and boxing.
-Just like a “bookie,” an insurer will try to offset the risk of paying out on their policy by charging more for a policy that is more likely to pay out, similar to an odds or points spread on a sports bet.
+Running an insurance company is not too different from bookmakers.
+They make a living by taking bets on sporting events like horse racing and boxing.
+Just like a “bookie,” insurers try to offset the risk of paying out on their policy.
+They do this by charging more for policies more likely to pay out.
+This is very similar to an odds or points spread on a sports bet.

-Policyholders who have a higher chance of receiving a claim payout will be charged more in an attempt to balance the insurance underwriter’s risk.
-Policyholders with a low chance of ever filing a claim will receive lower premiums in an attempt to encourage them to purchase a policy even if they may never need it.
-By charging more for high-risk clients and less for low-risk clients, insurance carriers and the underwriters that back their policies are able to sustain income even if high-value policies are paying out regularly.
+Policyholders with a higher chance of receiving a claim payout will be charged more in an attempt to balance the insurance underwriter’s risk.
+Policyholders with a low chance of ever filing a claim will receive lower premiums.
+This is to encourage them to purchase a policy even if they may never need it.
+By charging more for high-risk clients and less for low-risk clients, insurance carriers can sustain income even if high-value policies are paying out regularly.

-For life insurance carriers, age will be the single-biggest determining factor for the client’s risk of receiving a payout, which in this case means dying.
+For life insurance carriers, age will be the single-biggest determining factor for the client’s risk of receiving a payout.
 Younger clients are less likely to die across the board, even if they happen to have a severe health condition or a risky lifestyle.

 Because of this correlation, your age will be the biggest factor in calculating your insurance premiums.
 CNN Money estimates that a 35-year-old will pay around 27 percent higher premiums than a 25-year-old.

 Males have a slightly shorter life expectancy than females — about five years less.
 A male policyholder is also more likely to encounter major health problems like heart disease, hypertension and malignant cancers.
-On top of that, males are statistically more likely to engage in risky behavior than women, although this particular element decreases as they age.
+On top of that, males are statistically more likely to engage in risky behavior than women.
+But this particular element decreases as they age.